Pfaeff/pitch_tracker/README.md

 Sing or play into your microphone or audio device.
 If it doesn't work, try changing the device id and silence threshold in the config file.

+**Note:** This is still a very early version, so there likely will be some issues.

 ## Screenshot

 ![](screenshot.jpg)